Praise for Gut

 -Barbara Hoffert for Library Journal

 Amanda Larson is a writer from New Jersey.
-She is a graduate of Scripps College in Claremont, California, and of New York University's MFA Program, where she taught undergraduates.
-Her work has appeared or is forthcoming in fugue, Washington Square Review, Michigan Quarterly Review, The Adirondack Review, and other publications.
-She currently teaches at Cedar Crest College, CUNY, and the Dalton School.
+She is a graduate of Scripps College in Claremont, California, and of New York University's MFA Program.
+Her work has appeared or is forthcoming in The Atlantic, fugue, Washington Square Review, Michigan Quarterly Review, The Adirondack Review, and other publications.
+She currently teaches creative writing at NYU and The Dalton School.